las-r/bad-apple-pygame/README.md

-# Bad Apple in Pygame
+# Bad Apple
-It's just the Bad Apple music video made in Pygame.
+The Bad Apple music video loaded frame-by-frame in Pygame.

+Might make a version later where it doesn't load any images and just uses rectangles or something.